mattlennon3/awesome-config/README.md

 - [ ] when copying a screenshot to the clipboard, don't seem to be able to paste into every program (i.e works when pasting to discord chat/whatsapp but not into a directory)
 - [ ] create a PKGBUILD to keep track of what is required to be installed, rather than just listing the programs in apps.lua
 - [ ] youtube-dl rofi prompt
+- [ ] shortcut to call dmenu-run, but will create a new tag to hold the client instead of opening on the current tag (could try and generate the tag name from the client).
+Handy for maximized clients, prusa-slicer, freecad etc

 vertical stacking layout: